Postdoctoral Fellowship in College Mental Health - Westchester Campuses

 The training program strives to increase the sense of professionalism of fellows.
 The goal is not only to increase clinical and outreach skills but also to address the trainee's role as a psychologist in general and in a university counseling center, their commitment to the practice, and their adherence to the core of ethical principles held by the profession.

 Our fellowship offers a one year, full-time, paid clinical training experience.
 There are two openings each year.
-The fellowship begins late August
+The fellowship begins in late August and carries with it a salary of approximately $35,000 and a competitive benefits package.

 2) Completed predoctoral internship (APA internship preferred)